jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 3. Don't move or size with cells.

-See :ref:`object_position` for more detailed information about the positioning and scaling of images within a worksheet.
+See :ref:`object_position` for more detailed information about the positioning and scaling of charts within a worksheet.

 worksheet.insert_textbox()